FC Trapani 1905

-S.S.D.
-F.C.
-Trapani 1905, commonly referred to as Trapani, is an Italian football club based in Trapani, Sicily.
-It currently plays in Serie D, after a year long hiatus following its exclusion from Serie C during the course of the 2020–21 season.
+Football Club Trapani 1905, commonly referred to as Trapani, is an Italian football club based in Trapani, Sicily.

 They are nicknamed the Granata (the Maroons), after their kit colour.

 History

-In brief

-During the club's history they have played mostly in the Serie C and D leagues.
-In the 2013–14 season, they played in Serie B for the first time in the club's history.

-To date the highest league position the club has finished after the 1929–30 season was 2nd in the third highest level of Italian football, a position the club attained 3 times, in the Prima Divisione during the 1934–35 season, in the Serie C during the 1960–61 season and again during the 1962–63 season.

-Before the 1929–30 season, the club played for one season at the then highest level football division in the 1921–22 season, but retired during the championship, forfeiting the last 6 matches.

-In recent years, the highest league position the club attained was 4th in the third highest level of Italian football, then called Serie C1, during the 1994–95 season, a result that was bettered in the 2011–12 season when Trapani achieved a second place in the same division.
-Throughout their long history, Trapani have won at least six recorded league championships in various divisions.

 Foundation

 The club's roots can be traced back to 1905; on 2 April of that year, local newspaper the Gazzetta di Trapani ran an advert requesting young people to form a football association for Trapani.
 The club founded, by professor Ugolino Montagna and young native Abele Mazzarese to represent the West-Sicilian town was named Unione Sportiva Trapanese.
 It is one of the oldest teams on the island, after Palermo and Messina.

-U.S. Trapanese's first president was Giuseppe Platamone and the club played their games at Via Spalti.
-The first official game for the club came against Palermo in October 1908, the more experienced Palermitan team won emphatically scoring 12 goals.
-The Trapanese bounced back, however, playing local derbys against teams from Marsala and Erice.
-In 1915 play was stopped because of World War I.
+U.S. Trapanese's first president was Giuseppe Platamone, and the club played its games at Via Spalti.
+The club's first official game came against Palermo in October 1908; the more experienced Palermitan team won emphatically, scoring 12 goals.
+The Trapanese bounced back, however, playing local derbies against teams from Marsala and Erice.